pierreroth64/cmetrix/README.md

 ## Usage

-First, you have to describe your projects in a configuration file.
+First, you have to describe your projects in a JSON configuration file.
 Then, just run `npx cmetrix charts -c <configuration-file>.json`

 (`npx cmetrix charts --help` for more options)

 ### Configuration file

-A simple configuration file example is available in the `./examples` directory.
+A simple JSON configuration file example is available in the `./examples` directory.
 You can add `languages` and `excludeDirs` to have a better repository analysis.

 ```json5
 {